kiki-kanri/god-bless-your-code/README.md

 ## Features

 - 🧘 Add ASCII blessings (Buddha, dragons, magical charms...) into your code
-- 🎯 Works as a utility or plugin — compatible with Rollup, Vite, Bun, and more
+- 🎯 Works as a utility or plugin — compatible with Rollup, Rolldown, Vite, Bun, and more
 - 🎲 Random or fixed selection of blessing arts
 - ✨ Choose blessing placement: top or bottom of the output
 - 🛡️ For spiritual protection only.
 No guarantees against bugs or cursed deadlines